Destinations! Szeged, Hungary

-Application Deadline: Fall, December 1 and Spring, April 1 of the prior academic year for guaranteed consideration.
+Application Deadline: December 1 of the prior academic year for guaranteed consideration.
 Please check with the International Programs Office for availability after deadlines have passed.

 page for forms and further information.

 Sophomores, Juniors, and Seniors in good standing with a minimum 2.5 cumulative GPA from all academic disciplines with maturity, motivation, and preparation.
 Knowledge of the Hungarian language is not required.

 - 15 Weeks in academic program at the University of Szeged.

 - Room and Board throughout the semester.
 Independent living in an apartment shared with either group members or Hungarian students.